Selling Inherited Land in Florida: Probate, Taxes & Sale Options

 - No inheritance tax in Florida, but capital gains tax may apply

-I inherited property in Florida, what should I do first?
+I inherited land in Florida, what should I do first?

-If you believe you have inherited a property, the first goal is to get clear title to the land.
-Clear title means you are the legal owner of the property and you're free to sell the land.
+If you have inherited land, the first goal is to get clear title to the land.
+Clear title means you are the legal owner of the land and you're free to sell the land.
+If you need to sell inherited land in Florida, establishing ownership is paramount.

-There are some ways to avoid probate in Florida with careful estate planning.
+There are some ways to avoid probate in Florida with careful estate planning before the land is inherited.
 They include transfer of a homestead property, living trusts, joint ownership with rights of survivorship, and lady bird deeds.
+These methods can simplify the process if you eventually decide to sell inherited land.

 Homestead property

 In Florida, a homestead can be passed on without probate.
-A homestead is someone's permanent residence, defined as a Florida property not more than 1/2 acre and the improvements on it.
-A homestead is exempt from creditor claims, so it is not subject to probate.
+A homestead is someone's permanent residence, defined as a Florida property not more than 1/2 acre within a municipality (or 160 acres outside a municipality) and the improvements on it.
+A homestead is exempt from creditor claims under specific conditions, potentially avoiding probate for that specific property, though not necessarily other land owned by the deceased.

 Living trusts

-In a living trust, the property owner signs a trust agreement during their lifetime.
-The trust assets will pass on to the beneficiaries without probate.
+In a living trust, the property owner signs a trust agreement during their lifetime placing assets, potentially including land, into the trust.
+The trust assets will pass on to the beneficiaries without probate when the time comes for selling inherited land.

 Joint ownership with rights of survivorship